-There's no doubt Valve has a larger catalog of games than Oculus but the impending release of Touch should even the score.
-Despite the numbers, the games on Steam aren't exactly the polished, well thought out titles you find in the Oculus store.
-This is due to many of the games being exclusives so developers have the financial back of social media giant Facebook.
+There's no doubt Valve has a large catalogue of games, but the release of Touch has added 53 more titles that have definitely evened the score.
+Despite the numbers, a lot of the games on Steam aren't quite the the polished titles you'd find in the Oculus store.
+This is likely due to many of the Oculus games being exclusives, so developers have the financial backing of social media giant Facebook.

-While some take issue with this, including HTC who doesn't believe in exclusives, the quality is not something that can be refuted.
-Most games span two to five hours, or if you're going slow, you can hit around eight – at least according to Insomniac Games CEO Ted Price, developer of Edge of Tomorrow.
+While some take issue with this, the quality is not something that can be refuted.
+Most games span two to five hours, or if you're going slow, you can hit around eight – at least according to Insomniac Games CEO Ted Price, developer of Edge Of Nowhere.

-Pricing is still all over the place as the industry is trying to find its footing.
+Pricing is still all over the place as the industry tries to find its footing.
 I found that some games weren't worth $20 and, at the top end, $60 just seems like a lot if you aren't going to get much gameplay.
-But at the moment, I feel more comfortable shelling out for the Oculus exclusives than the promised installments on Steam.
+But at the moment, I feel more comfortable shelling out for the Oculus exclusives than the promised instalments on Steam.

-Don't get me wrong, the games are still beautiful but I'm not sure if I want to just sit and stare in one direction while in VR – I can do that without a headset already.
+With Touch and room scale, though, it gets a lot more exciting.
+Don't get me wrong, many of the Xbox One controller-based games are still great, but I'm not sure if I want to just sit and stare in one direction while in VR – I can do that without a headset already.

 Oculus Rift: Extra features

-Aside from the games, Oculus offers up various apps like Discovery VR which lets you explore shipwrecks and places around the world through 360-degree videos.
-In fact, most of the apps are video based experiences or 360-degree photos, which is reminiscent of the Samsung Gear VR homefront.
-Kismet is the one exception that is both a horoscope app and a mini-game against an AI.
+Aside from the games, Oculus offers up various apps like Discovery VR, which lets you explore shipwrecks and places around the world through 360-degree videos.
+In fact, most of the apps are video-based experiences or 360-degree photos, which is reminiscent of the Samsung Gear VR homefront.
+Kismet is the one exception, as both a horoscope app and a mini-game against an AI.
 There's also a Hulu app but Netflix is noticeably absent from the mix for now.

 There's a small selection of short films and film-like experiences (nine in total) that have been screened previously at festivals as well like Invasion, Butts and Henry, but also a few I hadn't personally seen before like Lost and ABE VR.